Selecting Bathroom Fixtures Sink, Lavatory & Basin

 Pedestal Sinks

 These sinks are supported on a narrow base called a pedestal.
-The pedestal and bowl or basin are usually separate pieces.
-The base is three-sided, open in the back, and used to conceal the sink's plumbing.
-The basin itself is attached to the wall, and the pedestal attaches to the basin.
+The pedestal and bowl or basin are usually separate pieces and can often be mixed and matched.

 Wall-Mounted Sinks